aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `applicationName` - Name of the application of the link being validated.
 Mandatory.

 `nativeIdentity` - When specified ITF will check if link with such `nativeIdentity` exists on the Identity.
 In not present, ITF will only validate existence, in the identity, of any link from the application specified by `applicationName`.
+Supports [attribute replacement](#attribute-replacement-pattern).

 `throwIfExists` - When set to true, ITF will throw if the link with such `nativeIdentity` exists on the identity.
 Default value is false.